shahin-alipanahi/Bank-Churn-Prediction/README.md

 - Source: Kaggle “Predicting Churn for Bank Customers” (~10,000 records)
 - Features include:
+  - CreditScore,
+  - Gender,
-  - Demographics: Age, Gender, Geography
+  - Age,
-  - Financial: Credit Score, Balance, Estimated Salary
-  - Engagement: Tenure, Number of Products, Card ownership, Active status
+  - Tenure,
+  - Balance,
+  - NumOfProducts
+  - HasCrCard
+  - IsActiveMember
+  - EstimatedSalary
 - Target: Exited (0 = stayed, 1 = churned).
-- ~20% of customers have churned  [oai_citation:3‡github.com](https://github.com/Pranjal-Soni/Bank-Customer-Churn-Prediction/blob/main/README.md?utm_source=chatgpt.com) [oai_citation:4‡huggingface.co](https://huggingface.co/AnilKumarK2004/bank-customer-churn-prediction-gbclassifier?utm_source=chatgpt.com) [oai_citation:5‡researchgate.net](https://www.researchgate.net/publication/377232894_Bank_Customer_Churn_Prediction_with_Machine_Learning_Methods?utm_source=chatgpt.com).
+- The model can predict whether a customer is likely to stay or leave the bank with over 86% of accuracy.

 ---